 “I have some tools here,” she said.
 “If there is something else you need, let me know.
 I might have it.”
 With the purchase of the bakery came everything that Doña Luz didn’t take with her when she left, including her dead husband’s belongings.

 “Ah,” he said.
 “I already see what I need.”
-As Pierre bent down to take a screwdriver out of the toolbox, a small group of children that had gathered behind him was revealed to Esperanza.
+Pierre bent down to take a screwdriver out of the toolbox revealing the small group of children that had gathered behind him.

-“You kids go play,” she shouted while waving a white towel that was in her hand.
+“You kids go play,” Esperanza shouted, waving the towel in her hand.
 “This man has work to do.
-You can come back and harass him later, when he is done.”
+You can come back and harass him later when he is done.”

 Pierre got to work on the door.
 He removed two of the screws from one of the top hinges with his fingers and the third with the screwdriver.
 He then took the piece of wood from his back pocket and, with his knife, split it in half over and over until he had many thin slivers.
-He packed the three screw holes tightly with as many slivers of wood as he could, and with a swipe of his knife, he cut off the excess, making the slivers flush with the wooden door frame.
+He packed the three screw holes tightly with as many pieces of wood as he could, and with a swipe of his knife, he cut off the excess, making the slivers flush with the wooden door frame.
 He then put the hinge back in place and began tightening the three screws.
-When he was done, the hinge was as secure as it had been the day the door was originally installed, however many decades before.
+In the end, the hinge was as secure as it had been the day the door was originally installed, however many decades before.

-He did the same to the other door and had the job complete in fifteen minutes, including picking up the tiny pieces of wood splinters off the floor.
+He did the same to the other door and had completed the job in fifteen minutes, including picking up the tiny pieces of wood splinters off the floor.

 “All done…” Pierre hesitated.